heytitle/bdapro-code-generation/experiment-result.md

 ### Questions
 - Reduce `pageSize`, score is much lower. is that strange?
 - What exactly are `buffer`, `segment` in MemorySegment?

+## TODO
+- [ ] set up automatic test for checking correctness when building ( varying input size also )